To download the software (available only during the contest!)

 You can now observe that the coloured bar has turned green, which means that no pedal is assigned to the parameter:

-If you move the Pedal 3 now, there will be no transposition, as the pedal is no longer connected to this parameter.
+If you move the Pedal 3 now, there will be no change in transposition, as the pedal is no longer connected to this parameter.

 However, you can still choose a fixed transposition which will remain assigned to the parameter without any change.